Temporal Cascading of Planning and Control for Quadrotor MPC: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The proposed \textsc{Unique} framework unifies quadrotor motion planning and control by embedding models of different fidelity within a single MPC formulation.
-A long-horizon, low-fidelity point-mass model provides foresight, while a short-horizon, high-fidelity model ensures precise control, achieving real-time performance without hierarchical decomposition.
-By coupling both models through feasibility-preserving transition constraints, \textsc{Unique} maintains recursive feasibility across phases.
-This integration avoids the redundancy and limitations of the point-mass model typical of planner–tracker pipelines, and mitigates the limited foresight of single-model MPCs.
+\reb[4.1]{The proposed \textsc{Unique} framework introduces a temporal cascading paradigm that formulates the planning problem along the tail horizon of an MPC, replacing the conventional hierarchical planner-controller decomposition with a sequential controller-planner structure within a single optimization.} A long-horizon, low-fidelity point-mass model provides prospective planning, while a short-horizon, high-fidelity model ensures precise control, achieving real-time performance without hierarchical decomposition. \reb[4.1]{This is enabled by the observation that the planning subproblem, primarily geometric obstacle avoidance, is a long-horizon concern that can be solved very efficiently with a point-mass model at each closed-loop iteration.} By coupling both models through feasibility-preserving transition constraints, \textsc{Unique} maintains recursive feasibility across phases.
+This integration avoids the redundancy and limitations of the point-mass model typical of planner-tracker pipelines and mitigates the limited long-horizon planning of single-model MPCs.

-The key mechanisms of \emph{progressive obstacle smoothing} and \emph{parallel low-fidelity MPCs} enhance convergence in cluttered environments, preventing convergence to highly suboptimal local minima without compromising computation speed.
+The key mechanisms of \emph{progressive obstacle smoothing} and \emph{parallel low-fidelity MPCs} enhance convergence in cluttered environments, preventing convergence to highly suboptimal local minima while preserving computational speed.
 Experiments show a reduction of up to 75\% in closed-loop cost compared to hierarchical and standard MPC baselines.
-Both mechanisms still can not provide guarantees of finding the global optimal solution, which is common for NMPC.
+Both mechanisms still cannot guarantee finding the global optimal solution, as is common in NMPC.
 However, the experiments reveal the practical low-cost closed-loop performance.
 Notably, evaluating the multiple shooting cost of an RTI trajectory is nontrivial due to infeasible gaps in the dynamics.
 We simply use the cost of the potentially infeasible trajectory as it resembles the closed-loop cost sufficiently in our experiments.
 More advanced cost evaluation strategies are presented in~\cite{reiter_ac4mpc_2025}.

 Another limitation is that tuning the cost of the point-mass model remains task-dependent.
-As the transformation between point-mass and quadrotor states is not bijective, a generic task-independent tuning of the costs is impossible.
-Extending the framework to automatic cost tuning for particular tasks is considered in future work.
+Because the transformation between point-mass and quadrotor states is not bijective, generic, task-independent tuning of the costs is impossible.
+Extending the framework to automatically tune costs for specific tasks is considered for future work.